Aliases for NR2C2 Gene

 NR2C2 (Nuclear Receptor Subfamily 2 Group C Member 2) is a Protein Coding gene.
 Diseases associated with NR2C2 include Premature Aging and Lateral Myocardial Infarction.
-Among its related pathways are TGF-beta Signaling Pathway (sino) and Nuclear Receptor transcription pathway.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
+Among its related pathways are Androgen receptor signaling pathway and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein heterodimerization activity.
 An important paralog of this gene is NR2C1.

 UniProtKB/Swiss-Prot Summary for NR2C2 Gene